buildkite-agent step

 Updating a step

-Use this command in your build scripts to update an attribute of a step.
+Use this command in your build scripts to update the label attribute of a step.

 Usage